Vercel vs Netlify: Battle of the Composable Web platforms

 Both Vercel and Netlify offer integrations with popular Git repositories like GitHub, GitLab, and Bitbucket, as well as continuous integration and delivery.
 They also support serverless functions, custom domains, SSL certificates, CDN, form handling, and analytics.

-When it comes to headless CMSs, both platforms offer integrations with third-party services.
+When it comes to Headless CMSs, both platforms offer integrations with third-party services.
 Vercel supports Sanity.io, Contentful, and Strapi, while Netlify supports Contentful, Sanity.io, DatoCMS, and more.

 Vercel also supports static site generators like Next.js, Gatsby, Hugo, and more, while Netlify supports Hugo, Jekyll, Middleman, and more.